-The Loans disbursed are primarily funded through capital or borrowings from banks/NBFCs/financial institutions/External Commercial Borrowings etc. The Company services the borrowings from the installments collected from the Company's customers.
+The Loans disbursed are primarily funded through equity or borrowings from banks/NBFCs/financial institutions/foreign financial institutions etc..
+The Company services the repayment of the borrowings from the installments collected from the loans on-lent to the Company's end customers.

-The Company holds the portfolio assets and collects the entire contractual cash flows throughout the life of the financial assets, i.e., the cash flows are generated on specified dates and comprises solely payment of Principal and Interest (SPPI) on the principal outstanding.
+The Company holds the portfolio assets and collects the entire contractual cash flows throughout the life of the loan assets, i.e., the cash flows are generated on specified dates and comprises solely payment of Principal and Interest (SPPI) on the principal outstanding.
 The typical characteristic of contractual cash flow and test of the same is as under: